elljoh/Environmental-Intelligence-Suite/docs/custom-geospatial-query-extension.md

-## Day 1 and beyond: Subsequent query runs
+## Day 1 and beyond

-### During Day 1, the query date range could change (for instance) to 2020-09-01 to 2020-09-30
+### For a subsequent query run, the query date range could change (for instance) to 2020-09-01 to 2020-09-30

 <b>Call to</b>: